Moonire/hungarian-algorithm/README.md

 ## Example

-Calling the hungarian class on a Cost matrix can be done as follows:
+Calling the hungarian class on a cost matrix can be done as follows:
 ```python
 from hungarian import hungarian